 Residential Burglary lawyer, James G. Dimeas, has spent the past 25 years representing people charged with Residential Burglary in Chicago, Cook County, DuPage County, Kane County and Lake County.
 James Dimeas understands how serious a charge of Residential Burglary is and how complicated such a criminal charge can be.
 James Dimeas is a Residential Burglary attorney that has the experience and the knowledge to understand what the state needs to do to prove their case and he knows what he needs to do to weaken the state's case and to make it difficult for the prosecutor to prove every element of a Residential Burglary charge.
 When the state realizes that they are dealing with a Residential Burglary lawyer who knows what they are doing, the state will usually reduce the charges to avoid a chance of losing a Residential Burglary case.
 Since Residential Burglary in Illinois carries a mandatory minimum prison sentence of 4 years, it is critical that you hire a Residential Burglary attorney that has the experience and the knowledge to handle a Residential Burglary case in an effective and aggressive manner so as to avoid any possibility of going to jail.

 Award-Winning Residential Burglary Lawyer for Your Residential Burglary Case

-If you have a Residential Burglary case in Cook County, DuPage County, Lake County or Kane County, you can contact James G. Dimeas for a free and confidential consultation about your case.
+If you, or a loved one, have a Residential Burglary case in Chicago, Cook County, DuPage County, Kane County or Lake County, you can contact James G. Dimeas for a free and confidential consultation about your case.
 To discuss the specific facts of your case.
 James Dimeas is available 24 hours a day to talk to you about your case.
 If you need to speak to Mr. Dimeas, he can always be reached at 847-807-7405.